 Simple and easy self-service

-Allow your customers to get what they need, easily and on their own time.
-A wonderful first step is to assess where the friction lies.
+Allow your customers to easily access what they need on on their own time.
+The first step is to assess where the friction lies:

-- Why are they asking for help with, today?
+- Why are they asking for help today?

 - What questions do you get?
 Repeatedly?